 *We know tomatoes are technically a fruit, but they are usually grouped in the veggies department in hydroponics.

 Growing actual fruit trees like lemons and apples can be challenging in the casual indoor hydroponic garden.
 They guzzle water and need a lot of space and light to thrive.
-Luckily for us indoor gardeners, though, not all fruits grow on trees and some stay small!
+Luckily for us, indoor gardeners, though, not all fruits grow on trees, and some stay small!

 Strawberries are probably the easiest fruit to grow hydroponically simply because a strawberry plant stays so small.
 Even a simple PVC nutrient film system should provide the room your strawberries need, which is why they’re such a popular choice.
-If you’ve got a bit more space you can also consider blueberries, small melon species or even the vining passion fruit.
-Get creative – our favorite choice is pineapples which could be grown perfectly in a hydroponic bucket kit.
+If you’ve got a bit more space, you can also consider blueberries, small melon species, or even the vining passion fruit.
+Get creative – our favorite choice is pineapples, which could be grown perfectly in a hydroponic bucket kit.

 3. Leafy greens

 Like leafy greens, herbs make an ideal choice for beginners in the world of hydroponic growing.
 Herbs, too, don’t require large systems nor a lot of water.
-You can harvest them multiple times and easily dry the yield to use at a later stage.
+You can harvest them multiple times and quickly dry the yield to use at a later stage.